Twaddler01/rpg_similitude/README.md

 # BUGS

 # Updates
+11-08-2024
+- Moved relevant functions to battle.js.
+- Adjusted "next attacks" to match new format of clearing/recreating elements.

 11-06-2024
 - Updated stats for battles using equipment.js function.
 Needs adjustments for balance due to armor mitigation, player damage increase, etc but seems to be working well so far.
 - Added all other sections to tabs.
 Still need to move messages above tabs, but not sure how this design will go as of yet.